robartes/avr-libserial/readme_developer.txt

 your ATTiny slower than that), we have a frequency of 250kHz, while at 20Mhz (datasheet maximum) it will be 1.25MHz.

-Please note that the CPU frequency is determined at compile time through the F_CPU macro.
-If you play with the clock prescaler at runtime, serial timings will be off.

 == Full duplex with 1 timer

-To achieve full duplex operation with 1 timer only we have to look at what happens when incoming data (hereafter referred to as RX) arrives while data is being sent out (herafter referred to as TX).
+To achieve full duplex operation with only 1 timer we have to look at what happens when incoming data (hereafter referred to as RX) arrives while data is being sent out (herafter referred to as TX).
 As we do not control when RX arrives, it is totally asynchronous with the timer